OpenUSD Exchange Dev Tools#

 Install usdex_core#

 By default, the tool will install the core library and module from OpenUSD Exchange SDK.
-For example, to download & assemble a USD 24.05 & Python 3.11 compatible binaries for OpenUSD Exchange v1.0.0 call:
+For example, to download & assemble a USD 24.05 & Python 3.11 compatible binaries for OpenUSD Exchange v2.0.0 call:

-./repo.sh install_usdex --usd-version 24.05 --python-version 3.11 --version 1.0.0
+./repo.sh install_usdex --usd-version 24.05 --python-version 3.11 --version 2.0.0

-.\repo.bat install_usdex --usd-version 24.05 --python-version 3.11 --version 1.0.0
+.\repo.bat install_usdex --usd-version 24.05 --python-version 3.11 --version 2.0.0

-./repo.sh install_usdex --usd-flavor usd-minimal --usd-version 23.11 --python-version 0 --version 1.0.0
+./repo.sh install_usdex --usd-flavor usd-minimal --usd-version 24.11 --python-version 0 --version 2.0.0

-.\repo.bat install_usdex --usd-flavor usd-minimal --usd-version 23.11 --python-version 0 --version 1.0.0
+.\repo.bat install_usdex --usd-flavor usd-minimal --usd-version 24.11 --python-version 0 --version 2.0.0

 Extra OpenUSD plugins#

-If you need more OpenUSD modules than the strict minimal requirements of OpenUSD Exchange SDK, you can install them using --install-extra-plugins.
+If you need more OpenUSD modules than the strict minimal requirements of OpenUSD Exchange SDK, you can install them using --install-extra-plugins

-For example, to add on usdSkel and usdPhysics call:
+For example, to add on usdSkel

-./repo.sh install_usdex --version 1.0.0 --install-extra-plugins usdSkel usdPhysics
+./repo.sh install_usdex --version 2.0.0 --install-extra-plugins usdSkel usdSemantics

-.\repo.bat install_usdex --version 1.0.0 --install-extra-plugins usdSkel usdPhysics
+.\repo.bat install_usdex --version 2.0.0 --install-extra-plugins usdSkel usdSemantics

 Install usdex_rtx#

-If you are interested in RTX Rendering via NVIDIA Omniverse, you may want to use usdex_rtx to assist with MDL Shader authoring.
-Use the --install-rtx argument to install the usdex_rtx library and usdex.rtx python module.
+If you are interested in RTX Rendering via NVIDIA Omniverse, you may want to use usdex_rtx

-./repo.sh install_usdex --version 1.0.0 --install-rtx
+./repo.sh install_usdex --version 2.0.0 --install-rtx

-.\repo.bat install_usdex --version 1.0.0 --install-rtx
+.\repo.bat install_usdex --version 2.0.0 --install-rtx

-If you would like to use our usdex.test python module, or the Omniverse Asset Validator, you can use --install-test to install them both.
+python module, or the Omniverse Asset Validator, you can use --install-test

-./repo.sh install_usdex --version 1.0.0 --install-test
+./repo.sh install_usdex --version 2.0.0 --install-test

-.\repo.bat install_usdex --version 1.0.0 --install-test
+.\repo.bat install_usdex --version 2.0.0 --install-test

 repo_tools configuration#

-If you do use repo_tools in your project, you can configure install_usdex by adding the following to your repo.toml along with any tool configuration overrides from the default values:
+along with any tool configuration overrides from the default values:

 [repo]